 Fig. Structure of IAS computer.

-Main memory: which store both data and instruction(program).
+It consist of following: Main memory: which store both data and instruction(program).
 ALU:ALU capable of operating on binary data.

 Control unit: Which interprets the instruction and memory and causes them to be executed.